Planetary motion on an expanding locally anisotropic background: Perturbative Static Elliptical Orbit Solutions

+The terms in the first line match the usual terms obtained for Schwarzschild backgrounds and the terms in the second and third lines are the corrections due to the ELA metric background.

 We note that, although maintaining the terms of order $H_0^2$ in the Lagrangian~(\ref{A.L_orbit}) which do not depend explicitly on the time coordinate we have neglected one term containing the factor $H_0^2\,t$.
-Explicitly it is the term $-2q_0H_0^2\,t\,r_1\,(1-U_{\mathrm{SC}})^{(\alpha_0-1)/2}(dt/d\tau)\,(dr_1/d\tau)$.
-Comparing the terms of order $H_0^2$ in the Lagrangian with this term we conclude that this is a valid approximation as long as the value of the time coordinate is below the following bound \be t\ll -\frac{1}{q_0}\,\frac{r_1}{dr_1/d\tau}\,(1-U_{\mathrm{SC}})^{\frac{\alpha_0}{2}-\frac{1}{2}}\,\frac{E_H}{mc^2}\sim 10^{13}\ years. \ee This bound is well above any astrophysical measurement time span and has been obtained by considering the following simplified assumptions, within the solar system, from the experimental upper bounds on the orbital radius variations within the Solar System~\cite{Uzan} we cosider the estimative for the ratio $|r_1/\dot{r}_1|> 10^{20}$, assume weak gravitational field $U_{\mathrm{SC}}\ll 1$ and values of $\alpha_0$ for which the approximation $(1-U_{\mathrm{SC}})^{(\alpha_0-1)/2}\sim 1$ is valid.
+Explicitly it is the term $-2q_0H_0^2\,t\,r\,(1-U_{\mathrm{SC}})^{(\alpha_0-1)/2}(dt/d\tau)\,(dr/d\tau)$.
+Comparing the terms of order $H_0^2$ in the Lagrangian with this term we conclude that this is a valid approximation as long as the value of the time coordinate is below the following bound

+This bound is well above any astrophysical measurement time span and has been obtained by considering the following simplified assumptions, within the solar system, from the experimental upper bounds on the orbital radius variations within the Solar System~\cite{Uzan} we consider the estimate for the ratio $|r/\dot{r}_1|> 10^{20}$, assume weak gravitational field $U_{\mathrm{SC}}\ll 1$ and values of $\alpha_0$ for which the approximation $(1-U_{\mathrm{SC}})^{(\alpha_0-1)/2}\sim 1$ is valid.
 We note that this approximation will no longer be valid for very large values of the metric exponent, $|\alpha_0|\gg 0$.